 And like this on the message:

 Please note, we can only do this in our web interface and our mobile apps, it will not appear in other email clients.
-It will also not appear in our classic interface; we recommend users upgrade to our current interface for increased security.

 If you are using an email client and you're not sure if a message is really from FastMail, before doing anything else, log in via our web interface and look for the tick on the suspicious message.

 What else can I do to stay secure?

 Set up two-step verification.
 Using two-step verification means an attacker can't get in to your account using just your password.
 Unless they also have access to your verification device, they will be locked out.